Sabirah42/Serverless_CICD/README.md

 ![Deployment process diagram](assets/deployment_process_diagram.jpg?raw=true "Deployment process diagram")

 ## Getting Started

-As a team, using the diagrams and high-level tasks shared below as a starting point, map out what you understand so far, what open questions you have, and what you will need to research.
+As a team, using the diagrams and high-level tasks shared below as a starting point, map out what you understand so far and what open questions you will need to research.

 Keep modifying and expanding the diagrams you've been given with what you find.